Comparison Guides

 Group Chat vs Cleaning Shift Confirmation

 Many small cleaning teams start by sending schedules in WhatsApp, SMS, or a group chat.
-That can work while the team is small, but it becomes harder to see who accepted, who has not replied, who cannot make it, and which job needs cover.
+That can work while the team is small, but it becomes harder to see which cleaners confirmed, which have not responded, which said they cannot make it, and which shifts are pending cover.
 This guide compares group chat with a dedicated cleaning shift confirmation workflow.

 AreaCleaning shift confirmation workflowGroup chat / WhatsApp / SMS